civilspeedy/location-to-md/README.md

 ## Description

-Executable written in GoLang that uses browser automation to fetch the "Share" link for location on google maps.
+Executable written in GoLang that uses browser automation to fetch the "Share" link for locations on google maps.
 This "Share" link is then formatted into a markdown link with the location name and output into a txt file, as well as copied to clipboard.

 ## Reason